psurya1994/successor-feature-representations/README.md

 14 -- run bash exmpts.sh to see learning curves for all configs in 13

+15 -- option 2 learning from scratch. (saving weights at all intervals)

+16 -- option 1 learning from scratch. (saving weights at all intervals)

+17 -- option 1, trained with option 2 init (3e5). (saving weights at all intervals)

+18 -- testing performance of each of the options (15, 16, 17) for varying training iterations.

 To do:
 - Regenerate plots for option 1 and option 2 (least priority)
 - P OOD, R chaning